Techscq/typeorm-mysql-criteria-translator/src/docs/components/type-orm-parameter-manager/en.md

 ## 3. General Flow of Operation

 1.  **Instantiation:** An instance of `TypeOrmParameterManager` is created by `TypeOrmMysqlTranslator` in its constructor.
-This same instance is passed to other helpers that also need to generate parameters (like `TypeOrmFilterFragmentBuilder` and `TypeOrmQueryStructureHelper`).
+This same instance is passed to other helpers that also need to generate parameters (like `TypeOrmFilterFragmentBuilder` and `TypeOrmConditionBuilder`).
 2.  **Reset (`reset()`):**
     - At the beginning of each call to `TypeOrmMysqlTranslator.visitRoot()`, `this.parameterManager.reset()` is invoked.
     - This resets the internal `paramCounter` to `0`.